fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 ## Understanding the structure

-There is 4 distinct libraries in this repository:
+There are 4 distinct libraries in this repository:
 - Fabulous
 - Fabulous.CodeGen
 - Fabulous.XamarinForms